Have you ever watched the Harmony Choir and fancied

 The 2019 collection raised £1492.86.

-Thank you for your support, we look forward to seeing you again this Christmas Eve.
+Thank you for your support, we look forward to seeing you again on Christmas Eve 2021.

 The comittee of the Harmony choir would like to thank all those that turned up to sing, collect or marshall and the crowds that turned out to support us.
 The amount raised was £1612.68, the following local charities have each receive a share of the money collected.

 The committee of the Harmony choir would like to thank everyone who turned out on Christmas Eve to either sing, collect money, marshal the crowds or just listen to the beautifully sung traditional Cornish carols.
 This was one of the busiest Christmas Eves that I can remember and the streets of Falmouth were packed with choir supporters.

 The total amount raised was £1585.92.
 This will be evenly split between four local charities.
 The cheques will be presented at social evening at Falmouth Bowling Club on Saturday 4th February.
 The evening kicks off at 8pm with entertainment provided by the Oggymen.
 All are welcome to attend.

 The Cornish Christmas Harmony Choir is looking to secure the tradition of singing Cornish Christmas carols, started by the Falmouth Docks choir in 1900, on the streets of Falmouth every Christmas eve for many years to come.
 The conductor Ivor “Raffy” Richardson will this year be shadowed by Rob Norman who will share in the conducting of the choir.
 Ivor is not laying down his baton just yet and will continue conducting the choir for the foreseeable future.
 Rob will only be the 5th person to conduct the choir in its 116 year history.

 Please contact choir secretary Kevin Gerry on 07843 594065 f you would like anymore information or would like to volunteer as a collector or a marshal.